+- a.
 The control variable is assigned the value represented by the initial parameter.
-This value must be less than or equal to the value represented by the terminal parameter.

-The range of the DO is executed.

-After control reaches the terminal statement, the control variable of the most recently executed DO statement associated with the terminal statement is incremented by the value of its associated incrementation parameter.
+This value must be less than or equal to the value represented by the terminal parameter. - b.
+The range of the DO is executed. - c.
+After the terminal statement is executed, the control variable of the most recently executed DO statement associated with the terminal statement is incremented by the value of its associated incrementation parameter. - d.
 If the value of the control variable is greater than the value represented by its associated terminal parameter, the DO is said to be satisfied, and the control variable becomes undefined.
+If not, return to step 2. - e.
 If more than one other DO statement refers to the same terminal statement, the control variable of the next most recently executed DO statement is incremented by the value represented by the associated incrementation parameter and so on until all DO statements referring to the particular termination statement are satisfied, at which time the first executable statement following the terminal statement is executed.